jonaphael/dojot-verne/README.md

 In **TLS** each device and broker should be provisioned with a private key and corresponding public certificate sign from **CA** (certificate authority) and a root certificate (public certificate of **CA**), the **CA** is include in **PKI** (public key infrastructure).
 A **PKI**  ([EJBCA](./ejbca)) is a system for the creation, storage, and distribution of digital certificates.

-An **ACL** (access-control list) based authorization is provided to manage permissions, a device can publish and subscription in own topic, the topics are:
+An **ACL** (access-control list) based authorization is provided to manage permissions, so a device can only publish and subscribe to its own topic, the topics are:

 - For publish: ***tenant***_:_***device_id***_/attrs_
 - For subscription: ***tenant***_:_***device_id***_/config_